AteebNoOne/TaxCal/README.md

 ## Contact

+Contact
-For any inquiries or permission requests regarding the tax calculator widget, please contact Altaf and Sons Associates at [contact@altafnsonsassociates.pk](mailto:contact@altafnsonsassociates.pk).
+For any inquiries or permission requests regarding the tax calculator widget, please contact us via WhatsApp at +92 318 2553930.